Good to know

 The side-effects that patients have during cancer therapy vary from person to person and may even be different from one treatment to the next in the same patient.
 Attempts are made to plan treatment to keep problems to a minimum, and fortunately, most side-effects are temporary.
 Doctors, nurses, and dieticians can explain the side-effects of cancer treatment and suggest ways to deal with them.

 Regular follow-up exams are very important for any woman who has been treated for cancer of the uterus.
 The doctor will want to watch the patient closely for several years to be sure that the cancer has not returned.
 In general, follow-up examinations include a gynaecological examination, a chest X-ray, and laboratory tests.

 Living with cancer

-When people have cancer, life can change for them and for the people who care about them.
+Life changes when you have cancer.
 These changes in daily life can be difficult to handle.
 When a woman finds out she has uterine cancer, a number of different and sometimes confusing emotions may appear.

-Concerns about the future, as well as about medical tests, treatments, hospital stays, and medical bills, often arise.
-Talking to doctors, nurses, or other members of the health care team may help to ease fear and confusion.
-Patients can ask questions about their disease and its treatment and can take an active part in decisions about their medical care.
-Patients and family members often find it helpful to write down questions for the doctor as they think of them.
-Taking notes during visits to the doctor also can help patients remember what was said.
-Patients should ask the doctor to repeat or explain more fully anything that is not clear.
+Concerns about the future, medical tests, treatments, hospital stays, and medical bills, often arise.
+Talking to doctors, nurses, or other members of your healthcare team may help ease your fear and confusion.
+Ask questions about the disease and its treatment and take an active part in decisions about your medical care.
+As a patient or family member, you may find it helpful to write down questions for the doctor as you think of them.
+Taking notes during visits can help you remember what was said.
+Don't be embarrassed to ask the doctor to repeat or clarify statements.